 The shaft and impeller threads must be completely clean before reinstalling the impeller.
-Even the slightest amount of dirt on the threads can cause the impeller to seize to the shaft, making future removal difficultor impossible without damage to the impeller or shaft.
+Even the slightest amount of dirt on the threads can cause the impeller to seize to the shaft, making future removal difficult or impossible without damage to the impeller or shaft.

-Install the same thickness of impeller adjusting shims (48) as previously removed.
-Apply 'Never-Seez' or equivalent compound to the shaft threads and screw the impeller onto the shaft until tight.
-Be sure the seal spring seats squarely over the shoulder on the back side of the impeller.
+Install the same thickness of impeller adjusting shims (3) as previously removed.
+Apply 'Never- Seez' or equivalent to the shaft threads and screw the impeller onto the shaft until tight.
+Be sure the seal spring seats squarely on the back side of the impeller.

-At the slightest sign of scraping, immediately back the impeller off, and check the threads for dirt.
+At the slightest sign of binding, immediately back the impeller off, and check the threads for dirt.
 Do not try to force the impeller onto the shaft.

-A clearance of .020 to .025 inch (0,51 to 0,64 mm) between the impeller and the wear plate is recommended for maximum pump efficiency.
+A clearance of .025 to .040 inch (0,64 to 1,02 mm) between the impeller and the seal plate is recommended for maximum pump efficiency.
 Measure this clearance and add or remove impeller adjusting shims as required.